Libya: Show of support for Gaddafi in Sirte

 Many demonstrators carried pictures of Col Gaddafi.
 Behind the stage, there was a picture of a young man who had been killed in the past few months of conflict.

-"He is a martyr," another man told me approvingly.'Judgement Day'
+"He is a martyr," another man told me approvingly.

 The rally included an audio message from the leader himself.

 "There will be no talks between me and them [the rebels] until Judgement Day," Col Gaddafi's voice told the crowd, to cheers.

 "I'm here to support Gaddafi because Nato just wants the oil," said Hamed Abel Asha.
 "This war is only for changing the government to get the oil."

 "I'm very happy for this President Muammar Gaddafi - I love Africa," said Ismail Abdullah.
 "Muammar Gaddafi is very good for everybody black in Africa."